-A bone marrow transplant is a procedure to replace damaged or destroyed bone marrow with healthy bone marrow stem cells.
+A bone marrow transplant is a procedure to replace damaged or diseased bone marrow with healthy bone marrow stem cells.

-Bone marrow is the soft, fatty tissue inside your bones.
+Bone marrow is the soft, fatty tissue inside your breastbone (sternum) and pelvic bones.
 The bone marrow produces blood cells.
-Stem cells are immature cells in the bone marrow that give rise to all of your different blood cells.
+Stem cells in the bone marrow give rise to all of your different blood cells.

 Why the Procedure is Performed

 A bone marrow transplant replaces bone marrow that is either not working properly or has been destroyed (ablated) by chemotherapy or radiation.
-Doctors believe that for many cancers, the donor's white blood cells may attack any remaining cancer cells, similar to when white cells attack bacteria or viruses when fighting an infection.
+For many cancers, the donor's white blood cells may attack any remaining cancer cells, which are seen as foreign, similar to when white cells attack bacteria or viruses when fighting an infection.

 A bone marrow transplant may cause the following symptoms: